SHORTLIST

 Day 9: Rome

 This morning, take the train to Rome and remember that while here, the best attitude is ‘when in Rome’!
-Join your leader on an orientation walk around the city, where you will pass by some of the iconic sights such as the Colosseum (one of the Seven Wonders of the World) and Arch of Constantine, the Forum, Piazza Navona, the Pantheon, the Trevi Fountain and Spanish Steps.
+Join your leader on an orientation walk around the city, where you’ll pass by some of the iconic sights such as the Colosseum (one of the Seven Wonders of the World) and Arch of Constantine, the Forum, Piazza Navona, the Pantheon, the Trevi Fountain and Spanish Steps.
 No visit would be complete without a trip to Vatican City and St Peter's Basilica.
 Entry to the Basilica is free, and there's a small charge to climb the dome for a panorama over the city.
 Head out to the Trastevere region tonight with your group for a final farewell dinner – this artsy part of the city is always a great spot for dinner, drinks and wandering around the winding lanes in the evening.
-Your local restaurant for tonight – Trattoria De Gli Amici – is run by a social cooperative promoted by the community of Sant ‘Egidio – they train and employ people living with disabilities, supported by management and locals.
+Your local restaurant for tonight – Trattoria De Gli Amici – is run by a social cooperative promoted by the community of Sant ‘Egidio.
+They train and employ people living with disabilities, supported by management and locals.

 Day 10: Rome